reaper0146/influxCopy/README.md

    where r refers to details of database from which data is to be copied and L refers to details of database to which data is to be copied
 3. The start and end time can be specified on lines 18 and 19 respectively

-Copied data 5 minutes at a time
+Copies data 5 minutes at a time